 Valves enclose the body dorsally and ventrally rather than laterally.
 Ventral valve typically larger than the dorsal.
-Attached species have a short stalk

-the valves

-emerging from the hinge area of

-Form, size

-Tubes conjoined into colonies.
-Usually gelatinous, often semitransparent

-Tube dwelling marine worms.
+Attached the valves species have a short stalk emerging from the hinge area of Form, size Tubes conjoined into colonies.
+Usually gelatinous, often semitransparent Tube dwelling marine worms.
 Each tube flange is about 3.5 mm diameter.
-Forms large clumps, somewhat corallike, typically Subantarctic distribution

-A specialised group, is among the largest single-celled protozoans.
-Colony size can be 10-20 cm in diameter

-Varied appearance ranging from spherical to flat.
-Many species have a rounded, lumpy form

-and irregular netlike surface

-structure.
-Most are fragile but

-one group is felt-like & robust.
+Forms large clumps, somewhat corallike, typically Subantarctic distribution A specialised group, is among the largest single-celled protozoans.
+Colony size can be 10-20 cm in diameter and non-stalked (acorn barnacles) Arms usually branched.
+Crinoids are generally fragile, often only fragments.
+A long stalk, some bearing whorls of hooklike cirri.
+Large disc with 5-6 arms splitting at the disc into many Body length up to 20 cm coiled branches Regularly spherical, rigid structure, typically 2-10 cm in diameter.
+Covered with small spines and 10 distinct columns of large pencil-like spines fluted or spiny surface istinguished from other sea stars by branched or highly coiled arms and lack of ventral groove on underside of arms